COINHOUSE TERMS AND CONDITIONS OF USE

 The networks on which the data circulates have different characteristics and capacities and may be saturated at certain times of the day, which may affect the download times and accessibility.
-COINHOUSE cannot be held liable for any malfunction or inaccessibility of the Website caused by third parties or the Customer, congestion of the Internet, unsuitable equipment of the Customer, maintenance or updating of the Website or any other circumstances beyond the control of COINHOUSE or in case of Force Majeure.
-In particular, COINHOUSE can in no case be held responsible for the eventual financial consequences caused by inaccessibility of the Website by the Customer and/or use of different services for the previously indicated reasons.
+COINHOUSE cannot be held liable for any malfunction or inaccessibility of the Website or the Mobile App caused by third parties or the Customer, congestion of the Internet, unsuitable equipment of the Customer, maintenance or updating of the Website, the Mobile App or any other circumstances beyond the control of COINHOUSE or in case of Force Majeure.
+In particular, COINHOUSE can in no case be held responsible for the eventual financial consequences caused by inaccessibility of the Website, Mobile App by the Customer and/or use of different services for the previously indicated reasons.

 20. Professional Liability Insurance

 COINHOUSE has taken out a Professional Liability insurance policy for Digital Asset Service Providers with MMA Entreprise under the contract number MMA IARD N° 147 019 715 covering the activities of custody service of digital assets on behalf of third parties, the service of buying or selling digital assets in legal tender, the service of exchanging digital assets for other digital assets and the management of a trading platform for digital assets

 21. Resolutive clause